-Both PWM controllers use the lower MOSFET's ON-resistance, rDS(ON), to monitor the current in the converter.
+Cycle by cycle current limiting scheme is implemented in Equation 5.
+Both PWM controllers use the lower MOSFET's ON-resistance, $r{DS(ON)}$ , to monitor the current in the converter.
 The sensed voltage drop is compared with a threshold set by a resistor connected from the OCSETx pin to ground.

-$$R{OCSET} = \frac{(7)(R{CS})}{(I{OC})(r{DS(on)})}$$ (EQ.
+$$R{OCSET} = \frac{(7)(R{CS})}{(I{OC})(r{DS(ON)})}$$ (EQ.
 5)

 where, $I{OC}$ is the desired overcurrent protection threshold, and $R{CS}$ is a value of the current sense resistor connected to the ISENx pin.
-If an overcurrent is detected for 2 consecutive clock cycles, then the IC enters a hiccup mode by turning off the gate drivers and entering into soft-start.
+If the lower MOSFET current exceeds the overcurrent threshold, a pulse skipping circuit is activated.
+Figure 16 shows the inductor current, output voltage, and the PHASE node voltage just as an overcurrent trip occurs.
+The upper MOSFET will not be turned on as long as the sensed current is higher than the threshold value.
+This limits the current supplied by the DC voltage source.
+If an overcurrent is detected for 2 consecutive clock cycles then the IC enters a hiccup mode by turning off the gate drivers and entering into soft-start.
 The IC will cycle 2x through soft-start before trying to restart.
 The IC will continue to cycle through soft-start until the overcurrent condition is removed.
-Hiccup mode is active during soft-start, so care must be taken to ensure that the peak inductor current does not exceed the overcurrent threshold during soft-start.
+Figure 17 shows this behavior.